-It uses Action Dice, which allows players to do things like move armies, play event cards, move specific characters, and so on.
+It uses Action Dice, which allow players to do things like move armies, play event cards, move specific characters and so on.
 There are two possible routes to victory; the first is the military route which comes down to conquest and capture of enemy cities and strongholds.
 The second is the ring, if the ring gets destroyed by throwing it into the cracks of Mount Doom then the player of the Free Peoples wins, if the Ringbearer fails in this quest then the player of the Shadow wins.

 This game is huge in more ways than one.
 Firstly the board is 41 by 54 inches so you are going to need a big table.
-Then there is a mass of plastic figures representing military units, blue for the Free Peoples and Red for the forces of Shadow.
+Then there are a mass of plastic figures representing military units, blue for the Free Peoples and Red for the forces of Shadow.
 There are also figures for the main characters and others, and four decks of character and event cards.
 There is a 48 page reasonably well written and illustrated rule book.
-War of the Ring is a complex game and after set up which can take some time, the play takes somewhere in the region of three hours.
+War of the Ring is a complex game and after set up which can take some time, play takes somewhere in the region of three hours.

 So is it worth it?
 In my view yes.

 Why Is War Of The Ring Worth It?

 The board is a beautiful depiction of Middle Earth.
 The character and event cards really bring the theme of the game to life, the figures are solid if nothing special, and the action dice mechanic forces players to constantly make decisions based on what actions are possible.